Renovated Mid-Century

 About MVC

 Micro Vintage Campers was born from a combination of the love of restoring vintage campers and pandemic induced boredom.
-MVC acquires mid-century campers and RV’s and restores and sells them.
-From complete guts to cosmetic makeovers MVC is the premier source for high design and high quality restored RV’s and campers.
-We are located on the border of Minnesota and Wisconsin in lake country.
+MVC renovates and restores mid-century 1950’s and 1960’s campers and RV’s, From complete guts to cosmetic makeovers MVC is the premier source for high design and high quality restored RV’s and campers.
+We are located in Minneapolis, MN.

-MVC is an expert in acquiring, transporting, designing, and renovating vintage campers and travel trailers.
-Our experienced crew are experts in renovating and updating classic campers.
+MVC also buys vintage RV’s for restoration.
+Our experienced crew are experts in renovating and updating classic towable campers.
 Please check out our services, brands we typically work on, portfolio of campers for sale and upcoming projects below.

 Our Services

 Micro Vintage Campers employs skilled laborers who specialize in: Carpentry, Welding, Skylights, Window Repair/Replacement, Electrical, HVAC, Plumbing, Insulation, Cabinetry, Upholstery, Flooring, Polishing, and Painting and Staining woodwork.
 MVC specializes in working with vintage 1950’s – 1960’s campers.
-From complete guts to cosmetic makeovers MVC is a source for vintage camper restoration in the Minnesota and Wisconsin area.
+From complete guts to cosmetic makeovers MVC is a source for vintage camper restoration in Minneapolis, Minnesota.

 Brands Worked On